AndroidExamples/UiAutomatorExample/README.md

 Another upside is the usage of UiWatcher, this watcher listens to conditional events (primarely being ui changes, e.g. dialog showing up).
 This allows you to easily incoperate different scenario's within your testcases.
 I din't incorperate any examples of UiWatcher in this sample but the are easy to configure.

-Final Thought: I would only use UiAutomator for specific tests and only if my current favorable testing framework is to limited to perform the task.
-Basically comes down to a limitation due to the sandbox model.
+Use UiAutomator only for specific tests and only if can't perform your test with your current favorable testing framework.